Bake to the roots

 I used a pre-made mix of dried fruits for the recipe that included some dried cherries, plums, cranberries, etc. – use whatever you want.
 If you like raisins, use raisins.
 If you hate raisins, use something else.
 Same for the nuts.
 You can use whatever you like or your pantry has to offer at the time of making the dough.
 If you do not mind some booze in your bakes, I recommend to let the dried fruits soak in some rum before using them (best overnight) – that brings some additional flavor into the loaf.
 I did that several times already and it always turned out pretty nice.

 If you take a look at the recipe, you will notice that there is a lot of waiting time when the dough has to rise.
-If you want to serve that Hot Cross Buns Loaf for breakfast, you got to start pretty early that day.
-If you have some experience with letting yeast dough rise in the fridge – do that!
+If you want to serve that Hot Cross Buns Loaf for breakfast, you’ve got to start pretty early that day.
+In case you have some experience with letting yeast dough rise in the fridge – do that!
 It saves you some time on baking day!

 INGREDIENTS / ZUTATEN